Xilinx/xoclv2/src/Documentation/fpga/xrt.rst

 -----------------

 As mentioned previously xsabin stores metadata which advertise HW subsystems present in a partition.
-The metadata is stored in device tree format with well defined schema.
+The metadata is stored in device tree format with a well defined schema.
 XRT management driver uses this information to bind *platform drivers* to the subsystem instantiations.
 The platform drivers are found in **xrt-lib.ko** kernel module defined later.